rovo89/XposedTools/README.md

 - Create the `xposed.prop` file that serves as label for the published package.
 - Create a flashable ZIP file to install the Xposed framework.

+It can also compile the Java part of the framework, called `XposedBridge.jar`.

 You can call `./build.pl --help` to get a list of allowed options.
 Usually, it's enough to specify the `-t` option, e.g `./build.pl -t arm,x86:21` to build ARM and x86 files for SDK 21 (Android 5.0).

  > You will need to have Perl installed to run this script.
 It also requires some Perl modules, some of which might not be pre-installed.
 Depending on your distribution, you can install them using your OS package manager (like apt-get, packages could be named `lib*-perl`) or via `cpan <modulename>`.
 Please look up the details for your installation yourself.